jmandel/testing-ghpages/tutorials/build-smart-ap.md.md

 <div id="toc"> </div>

-#HOWTO Build a SMART App - REST API Calls
+#HOWTO Build a SMART App
-This document shows you how to build a more advanced SMART App with server-side logic and REST API Calls.

-You should first read the [Main Page](../) and HOWTO Build a SMART App.
+This document is a complete SMART-App-Building walk-through.
+You should first read the [Main Page](../)

 #Anatomy of a SMART App